singhsaurav23/Redis-PubSub/readme.md

 ```

 > NOTE: Buffers and strings are supported both for the channel name and the message.
 You can mix and match these as desired.
+It is mainly used for:
+> Binary Data Handling: Buffers are crucial for handling binary data in a raw format, like working with files, images, video, or network protocols.
+> Efficient Memory Usage: Buffers allow you to manipulate data at the byte level, which can be more memory-efficient for binary data compared to using strings.
+> Encoding/Decoding: Buffers support various encodings (like UTF-8, ASCII, Base64), making them flexible for transforming data to and from different formats.
 PING
 PSUBSCRIBE
 PUNSUBSCRIBE